Bus Accident Lawyer in Chicago

 Chicago is a center for public transportation.
 Each morning school buses packed with children and CTA buses filled with commuters move out through the city and suburbs.
 Tourists pile onto guided tours throughout the city.
 Thousands of people use public transit each and every day.

 Accidents involving buses are different than other motor vehicle incidents.
 Though transit authorities attempt to make transportation safe, problems can still arise and accidents will be the result.
 Each year there are thousands of bus accidents.
 Due to the size of buses, injuries can be severe or even life threatening.
+If you’ve been injured in a bus accident, we recommend reaching out to an experienced bus accident lawyer in Chicago.

 We handle a variety of accidents involving buses